How to Sell a Rolex Watch

 Diamond Estate’s watch buyers buy previously-owned Rolex watches from clients nationwide via our local buying offices and insured Sell From Home service.

 Here is a quick review of our simple and secure process that can get you more money for your valuable Rolex watch, no matter where you live in the United States.

-Click on Sell button below, and tell us about the Rolex watch that you wish to sell.
+Click on Sell button below, and tell us about your Rolex watch, including whether you have the original box and papers.

 One of our Rolex buyers will contact you within 24 hours (weekdays) to provide you with a free consultation and preliminary cash offer for your Rolex.

-We will arrange for a complete market appraisal at one of our offices and make a final cash offer.
+We will arrange for a complete market appraisal of your used Rolex at one of our offices and make a final cash offer.

-If you accept our final cash offer for your used Rolex, we will issue payment immediately if your Rolex was brought into one of our offices, or within 24 hours if the Rolex was shipped to us.
+If you accept our final cash offer, we will issue payment immediately if your Rolex was brought into one of our offices, or within 24 hours if the Rolex was shipped to us.
 Should you decide not to sell your Rolex to us, simply accept the appraisal as our free gift.

 Commonly Asked Questions

 1) Can I sell my Rolex watch if it contains non-Rolex parts?